neutrinoceros/gpgi/README.md

 Deposition is the action of going from particule description to a grid description of a field.
-It is useful to analyze, compare and combine simulation data that exists in a combination of the two formalism.
+It is useful to analyze, compare and combine simulation data that exists in a combination of the two formalisms.
 This process is not reversible as it degrades information.

 For instance, here's a simple overlay of a particle set (red dots)